Part 4 · The Missing Signal

 • “To appeal, send ‘APPEAL’ to 720XXX within 7 days.”

-• Operators see which rules fired, what flags were raised, and where discretion applies.
+• Which rules fired, what flags were raised, and where discretion applied.

 Applied themselves: ~36% Applied with help: ~64%